-Plan hybrid connectivity between Skype for Business Server and Office 365
+Plan hybrid connectivity between Skype for Business Server and Teams

-Read this topic to learn how to plan hybrid connectivity between Skype for Business Server and Teams or Skype for Business Online.
-Setting up hybrid connectivity is the first step in moving your on-premises environment to the cloud.
+Read this topic to learn how to plan hybrid connectivity between Skype for Business Server or Lync Server 2013 and Teams.
+Setting up hybrid connectivity is the first step in moving your on-premises environment to Microsoft Teams.

 Setting up hybrid connectivity and moving all users to the cloud is also required before you decommission your on-premises Skype for Business deployment.
 With hybrid connectivity set up, you can choose to move your users to the cloud based on your schedule and business need.
 With Direct Routing, you can leverage your on-premises voice infrastructure while you move to the cloud and after your migration is complete.